Platane/js13k-2017/postmortem/src/asset/content/image-processing.md

 I tries myself to use a larger genetic pool, without success.

 I implemented a solution with a single element in the gene pool.
 At each generation, the mutation is either better and used, or worst and discarded.
-This simplify greatly the algorithm, altought it's not really a genetic algorithm anymore, but something more like hill climbing algorithm.
+This simplify greatly the algorithm, although it's not really a genetic algorithm anymore, but something more like hill climbing algorithm.

 > Maybe I should have not give up on the genetic aspect this fast.

 ## 5. Incremental solution

-Some algorith I have found use a clever trick.
+Some algorithm I have found use a clever trick.
 They start with 8 disks, converge to a best solution, then add 8 another disk then converge, ect ...

 ![incremental solutions](chain.png)

 I had better results with this methods.
 And I got a way to monitor the progress.

-Better, I used it to paralelize the algorithm :
+Better, I used it to parallelize the algorithm :

 - starting from a blank solution, converge to a good solution with 8 disks
 - repeat to have N solution with 8 disks